 Chia seeds do seem to have a lot going for them (meaning for you!).
 Apparently they were regarded by ancient Aztec civilizations as being the leader in superfoods and the same is true today as the food is ‘re-discovered’ and grown commercially.

-Those used by Tropical Superfoods are grown, using sustainable farming principles, in the Kimberley region of North Western Australia.
+Those first grown on a large scale in Australia came from a very successful cooperative enterprise, using sustainable farming principles, in the Kimberley region of North Western Australia.
 The chia plantings are gravity watered from Lake Argyle, which flows into the mighty Ord River.

 Many contain high levels of anti-oxidants or have properties that help to fight inflammation, to give extra energy or to assist with the prevention of such common conditions as diabetes, heart disease or cancer.

 But, personally, I am only interested in them if they also taste delicious!